Makoko-Ndz/minimal-mistakes/_posts/2017-01-23-mise_en_page-en_tete-video.md

 ---
-title: "Layout: Header Video"
+title: "Mise en Page: En-Tete avec Vidéo"
 header:
   video:
     id: -PVofD2A9t8
     provider: youtube
 categories:
-  - Layout
+  - Mise en Page
-  - Uncategorized
+  - non catégorisé
 tags:
-  - video
+  - vidéo
-  - layout
+  - mise en page
 ---

 This post should display a **header with a responsive video**, if the theme supports it.